Last update: October 5, 2016

 - Use of Observational Sampling Infrastructure (OSI)

-- NEON Airborne Observation Platforms - currently not available
+- NEON Airborne Observation Platforms

 Field Operations (FOPS) Resources: NEON FOPS personnel may be available to support externally funded research on a full cost recovery basis.
 Requests will be carefully evaluated by the Director of Field Operations to determine if the requested use of FOPS personnel is feasible and whether it might require overtime.
 We will estimate labor rates when requests cannot be fulfilled as part of the existing protocol workflows.